-While I believe many of the world’s best investment opportunities lie in Asia and even Africa, you can’t deny the appeal of Central America as a place to live, especially for Americans who want someplace close to home.
+While I believe many of the world’s best investment opportunities lie in emerging markets in Asia and even Africa, you can’t deny the appeal of Central America as a place to live, especially for Americans who want someplace close to home.

-You also can’t deny that Central and South American countries have been among the most aggressive in rolling out the red carpet for foreigners seeking second residency status and even second passports.
+You also can’t deny that Central and South American countries have been among the most assertive in rolling out the red carpet for foreigners seeking second residency status and even second passports.

 Having a second passport is an important diversification tool that gives you more options, including possible tax reduction, new investment options, and a safe haven to go to in times of crisis.

-If you are new to the idea of dual citizenship, consider starting here: An overview of citizenship by investment and how to get it.
+If you are new to the idea of dual citizenship, consider starting with our overview of citizenship by investment and how to get it.

 Getting a second residency in Nicaragua is a straightforward process and one that almost any foreigner from a wealthy country can take advantage of.

-There are basically two options to get permanent residence in Nicaragua.
+There are a few options to get permanent residence in Nicaragua.

-The first is to invest US$60,000 in the country through a Nicaraguan “Sociedad Anónima” corporation in which you control a majority interest.
+The first is to invest US$30,000 in the country through a Nicaraguan “Sociedad Anónima” corporation in which you control a majority interest.

 If you have an existing company overseas that wants to do business in Nicaragua, you can avoid some of the red tape by setting up a local “branch” owned by your existing company.

-While it would seem easy to purchase a home for more than $60,000 — say in the beach town of San Juan del Sur – for more than $60,000 and call it a day, it isn’t really the easiest option.
+While it would seem easy to purchase a home for more than $30,000, say in the beach town of San Juan del Sur, and call it a day, it isn’t really the easiest option.

 Making $600 a month, or $750 a month for a couple, is the minimum monthly income required to qualify for rentista or pensionado status.

-Other than that, your main requirements are passing a basic medical test and providing a clean police record.
+Other than that, your main requirements are passing a basic medical test for a health certificate and providing a clean police record.

 Plus, US citizens should not need to provide the painful-to-obtain FBI “Rap Sheet”; a local police report will do in many cases.